KESHUKUMAR1909/CollegeERP-backend/readme.md

 # 🎓 College ERP System (Node.js + Express + MongoDB)

-A simple **ERP system for Colleges** where colleges can register themselves, generate a unique ERP ID, and manage their details.
+A simple **ERP system for Colleges** where colleges can register themselves, generate a unique ERP ID, login with authentication, and register students under their database.
-The ERP ID is hashed and stored in the database while the plain ERP ID is emailed to the college.

 ---